nirui/sshwifty/README.md

 To expose Sshwifty locally only to the Docker host, change the line `--publish 8182:8182` from the command above to `--publish 127.0.0.1:8182:8182`.
-This is useful if the Sshwifty instance is intended to run behind a reverse proxy hosted on the same host, and should not be directly accessed by any remote host.
+This is useful for scenarios where you want to force remote clients to access Sshwifty only though a reverse proxy, or just simply want to prevent remote access.

 When TLS is desired and you don't want to setup Docker Volumes, you can use `SSHWIFTY_DOCKER_TLSCERT` and `SSHWIFTY_DOCKER_TLSCERTKEY` environment variables